Milesfaster.co.uk - London Website

 Despite that which the name implies this is not a non-stop service.
 Its actually part of a longer route that goes from Bedford which is North of Luton to Brighton on the South coast of England.
 The service runs every 15-30 minutes during peak hours.

-The journey takes 35 to 45 minutes at a cost of £11.10 for a standard single adult fare.
+The journey takes around 45 minutes at a cost of around from £14.20 for a standard single adult fare.

 *Note: The following stations along the First Connect route from Luton Airport parkway station all provide links with the London tube network.
 So you can get off on any of these and continue on the tube network.